-Subsequently, the Indonesian life insurance industry, with the support of various trade associations including Insurance Europe, challenged this interpretation and as a result the Tax Office issued Circular Letter SE-08/2019.
-SE-08 which enables life insurers to claim tax deductions for the paid claims provided they follow the prescribed treatment set out in the Circular Letter.
+Subsequently, the Indonesian life insurance industry, with the support of various trade associations including Insurance Europe, challenged this interpretation.
+As a result, the Tax Office issued Circular Letter SE-08/2019, which enables life insurers to claim tax deductions for the paid claims provided they follow the prescribed treatment.
 Insurance Europe welcomes this positive development.